GoogleChrome/chrome-app-codelab/lab7_useridentification/README.md

 }
 ```

 This key is a base64 encoded version of the app's public key.
-Remember, this key MUST be removed before uploading it to the store.
+Remember, this key MUST be removed before uploading it to the Chrome Web Store.

 Now let's get into the nitty gritty.
 Create a file called `foursquare.js` in your application and add the following code:
 ```js